Aamir Khan: Humanitarian causes

 On 30 November 2011, he was appointed national brand ambassador of UNICEF to promote child nutrition.
 He is part of the government-organised IEC campaign to raise awareness about malnutrition.
 He is also known for supporting causes such as feminism and improved education in India, which are themes in several of his films.
 His crossover success in China has been described as a form of Indian soft power, helping to improve China–India relations, despite political tensions between the two nations (such as Doklam and the Maldives), with Khan stating he wants to help "improve India-China ties".
 Due to Khan being a household name in China, he has been considered to be India's brand ambassador to China by the Indian commerce ministry, which may contribute to reducing the trade deficit with China.

 In 2016, Aamir Khan came up with the Maharashtra government to make the state drought-free in the next five years.
 He has been doing shramdaan for the last 3 years.
 He asked people to come to join him in this cause and become a Jal Mitra by doing shramdaan.
 While explaining to journalists, Khan said, "the reason why popular TV show Satyamev Jayate did not go on air was not because of Court's verdict, but because all the producers, directors and talents working on this show were busy in this water project.
 For us, the water conservation project in the State is the most important initiative."
 He is a co-founder of Paani Foundation with Rao.
 The foundation is a non-profit, non-governmental organisation which is active in the area of drought prevention and watershed management in the Maharashtra, India.

+In October 2014, he was appointed as the UNICEF Goodwill Ambassador for South Asia.

 Personal life

 Aamir Khan married Reena Dutta, who had a small part in Qayamat Se Qayamat Tak, on 18 April 1986.
 They have two children: a son named Junaid and a daughter, Ira.
 Dutta was involved briefly in his career when she worked as a producer for Lagaan.
 In December 2002, he filed for divorce and Dutta took custody of both children.

 On 28 December 2005, he married Kiran Rao, who had been an assistant director to Gowariker on the set of Lagaan.
 On 5 December 2011, they announced the birth of their son, Azad Rao Khan, through a surrogate mother.
-In July 2021, the couple announced their separation and stated they would raise their son Azad as co-parents.
+In July 2021, the couple announced their separation and stated they would raise their son Azad together.